df8819/WinFunct/README.md

 ## Auto Installation

 1. Navigate to the directory of your choice, click into the address bar, type **"cmd"** and hit Enter.

 2. Clone the repository with the command: `git clone https://github.com/df8819/WinFunct.git` in the **CMD** Window.

 3. Double click: **"Update.bat"**.
 This will install all dependencies and update the cloned repository.
 Use this occasionally.

 4. Double click: **"Run.bat"**. _(The typical ```python *.py``` cmd command will not work, as the app demands elevated rights via temporary VBS script.)_

 5. It may be required to add an exclusion for this app in the Windows Virus settings, as many scripts in the app will auto-flag it as malicious🤐

-## Usage

-1. Launch/Update the app by double-clicking `Run.bat/Update.bat`.
-2. ...
-3. Profit

 ## Known Issues

-- _The "Update & Clone Repo" buttons are in an experimental state and need further testing._ 😐
+- _The "Update" function is a little weird when executed from the downloaded .exe and needs further testing.
+I implemented a logic that should recognize if the app runs from the .exe or venv, but it's still a little random_ 😐

+- _The "Kill Bloatware" function needs some love and may don't work as intended_ 🤷‍♂️

 - _Screenshots may not show the latest version of the app.
-(Theme-Selector with ttkbootstrap in the making)_
+(Theme-Selector with ttkbootstrap in the making)_ 👀

 ![Image](1701505001.png)